-Box 67: The eradication of the North American Ruddy Duck in the United KingdomThe control of the North American Ruddy Duck in Europe
+Box 7: The eradication of the North American Ruddy Duck in the United Kingdom

-The threat posed by this species was recognised in the 1980s and late in that decade The Wildfowl & Wetlands Trust, which was involved in conservation and research programmes to safeguard the Whiteheaded Duck, decided that the potential threat should be examined in detail.
-All the steps outlined in 7.1 to 7.4 above were followed, as described in detail in Hughes et. al. (1999).
+The threat posed by this species was recognised in the 1980s and late in that decade the Wildfowl & Wetlands Trust, which was involved in conservation and research programmes to safeguard the Whiteheaded Duck, decided that the potential threat should be examined in detail.
+All the steps outlined in 7.1 to 7.4 above were followed, as described in detail in Hughes et al. (1999).